Git

 Submodule path 'DbConnector': merged in '92c7337b30ef9e0893e758dac2459d07362ab5ea'

 If we go into the DbConnector directory, we have the new changes already merged into our local stable branch.
-Now let’s see what happens when we make our own local change to the library and someone else pushes another change upstream at the same time.
+Now let’s see what happens when we make our own local change to the library and someone else pushes another change to the upstream at the same time.

 $ cd DbConnector/